TU-Coding-Outreach-Group/cog_summer_workshops_2022/psychopy/README.md

 ## Set Up (do before the workshop)
 1. Install standalone [PsychoPy](https://psychopy.org/download.html) (version 22.1.3 or later).
-2. Download the 'stim' folder and materials from the TU COG Github.
+2. Download the 'stim' folder and materials [here](https://drive.google.com/drive/folders/1Au0SkjkGT_t3kILqU3KMbY3K3L7tZF2Z?usp=sharing).
+These can also be downloaded from the TU COG Github.
 This folder will contain the necessary files for the exercises in today's workshop.
 3. Download the 'adorable_study.py' script from Github.